TIBCOSoftware/snappydata/docs/rowAndColumnTables.md

 But for column table it's restricted to Spark syntax for column definition e.g.

     snc.sql("CREATE TABLE tableName (Col1 INT ,Col2 INT, Col3 INT) USING column options(BUCKETS '5')" )
-Clauses like PRIMARY KEY, NOT NUL etc. are not supported for column definition.
+Clauses like PRIMARY KEY, NOT NULL etc. are not supported for column definition.
 ##### Spark API for managing tables

 Get a reference to [SnappyContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappyContext)